 Not only did her comment catch our attention but she included a link to a video that knocked our rocks off.
 You’ll see a stone sculptor theme throughout our blogs.
 Catchy, yes?

 The video, “The Last Dragons-Protecting Appalachia’s Hellbenders” introduced us to an incredible prehistoric salamander, the hellbender, which lives in our rivers along the East coast of the US.

 Once we watched the video, we were in love, very much like the first time Dale and I met.
 In love with a giant salamander!

 Then we discovered a hellbender lives at the WNC Nature Center in Asheville, NC, and of course, we had to go see him.
 And yes, we confirmed it is a him.

-We learned, hellbenders grow up to 2 feet long and their populations have significantly declined for a number of reasons.
+We learned that hellbenders grow up to 2 feet long and their populations have significantly declined for many reasons.
 One reason is stone stacking.

 You see, hellbenders live under rocks in rivers.
 And they love their rock homes and rarely stray far.
 Move their rock, they can literally die.
-To learn more about hellbenders, read Our Underdog section, Hellbenders.
+To learn more about hellbenders, read our blog Hellbenders.

 The next thing we knew, Dale was looking at a big, old piece of alabaster he had in his rock pile.
 After studying the rock, he announced: “there is a hellbender in there”.